Hy-ph-n/TheBatmanQuiz/README.md

 # TheBatmanQuiz
 Contains a unity project where the user views a short clip from the 2009 'The Batman' cartoon.
 The user is then given a ten-question quiz that can be answered by using the included video.
+I created the quiz with these theme because I loved watching that cartoon as a child, and it actually served as my introduction to superheroes when I was young.
+I chose some details that are not too difficult to find in the included video, as I wanted the quiz to not be too frustrating.